xtrime-ru/antizapret-vpn-docker/README.md

 - `ADGUARDHOME_PORT=3000`
 - `ADGUARDHOME_USERNAME=admin`
 - `ADGUARDHOME_PASSWORD=`
+- `ADGUARDHOME_PASSWORD_HASH=` - hashed password, taken from the AdGuardHome.yaml file after the first run using `ADGUARDHOME_PASSWORD`
 - `DNS=1.1.1.1` - Upstream DNS for resolving blocked sites
 - `ROUTES` - list of VPN containers and their virtual addresses.
 Needed for uniq client addresses in adguard logs